antoniofractuous/automation-shell-scripting/README.md

 `cat id_rsa`

-We copy both keys into our notepad, then we create a directory called '"Shell":
+We copy both keys into our notepad.
+Then we change directories and create a new directory called '"Shell":

+`cd ..`

 `mkidr Shell`